olilarkin/awesome-musicdsp/README.md

 - [iPlug2](https://github.com/iPlug2) - iPlug (originally created by Cockos) is an awesome plug-in framework.
 I was maintaining a fork of it since ~2011 called [WDL-OL](https://github.com/olilarkin/wdl-ol) which is now superseeded by [iPlug2](https://github.com/iPlug2).
 In 2018 [Alex Harker](https://github.com/AlexHarker) and I made a big effort to update it and continue to work on it. iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.
 - [JUCE](https://github.com/juce-framework/JUCE) - JUCE is an undeniably awesome C++ application/plug-in framework with audio roots.
 It boasts a vast amount of functionality for the development of music software, including support for almost all plug-in formats and platforms.
 JUCE is used widely in the music technology industry and it has excellent documentation, code standards, features and support.
 The JUCE team organise the [Audio Developer's Conference (ADC)](https://juce.com/adc) which is the most awesome conference around if you like audio programming.
 What's more all the videos from all the ADCs so far are available [on youtube](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ/videos).
 - [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI toolkit for audio plug-ins.
 It is released under a BSD licence, it's an impressive piece of work and many plug-in developers use it for their products.
-- [AudioKit](http://audiokit.io/) - Well, i'm going to break the rules and include AudioKit here which uses the Swift programming language, because if you want to make apps for Apple's devices this is a great option, although if you want to do low level stuff, you will still have to delve into C/C++.
-It's a DSP and UI toolkit for audio things, so going in this category.
+- [AudioKit](http://audiokit.io/) - AudioKit uses the Swift programming language.
+It's a high level DSP and UI toolkit for audio things.
+If you want to make apps for Apple's devices this is a great option, although if you want to do more low level, custom DSP, you will still have to do some C/C++.
 The AudioKit team have also published a nice [AUv3 template project](https://github.com/AudioKit/AUv3-Example-App).
-- [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to power the DAW Reaper, amongst other things.
-Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation, so it's not for the faint hearted.
+- [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to make the DAW Reaper, amongst other things.
+Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation and the code is difficult to understand.
 For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
-- [ASPiK](http://www.aspikplugins.com/) - This is a new framework from Will Pirkle (to accompany his books) which is based on the VST3 SDK and it's AU/AAX wrappers, along with VST GUI and its runtime UI editor.
+- [ASPiK](http://www.aspikplugins.com/) - This is a framework from [Will Pirkle](https://www.willpirkle.com/), used in his books, which is based on the VST3 SDK and it's AU/AAX wrappers, along with VST GUI and its runtime UI editor.
 It includes a project creator and a lot of extra "nuts and bolts" code for plug-in development.
 - [DPF](https://github.com/DISTRHO/DPF) - Distrho Plug-in Framework is a nice C++ plug-in framework by falkTX, supporting lots of Linux formats.
 - [Jamba](https://jamba.dev/) - A new framework built on top of the VST3SDK & VSTGUI, with some useful extra widgets and good CMake support
 - [DPlug](https://dplug.org/) - A plug-in framework using the D programming language, that has had a huge amount of work over many years.
-I haven't tried it myself, but I've decided to include it here in solidarity with the authors.
-As a fellow open-source framework Dev, it's nice if people know about your work!
+I haven't tried it, but I've decided to include it here in solidarity with the authors.
+As a fellow open-source framework developer, it's nice if people know about your work.

 ## DSP Libraries